Vegan Durango: where to eat and shop

 We've visited Durango, Colorado a number of times before finally setting up a home base here.
 Thankfully vegan Durango keeps getting more interesting.
-For a small city, you'll find vegan options from a variety of cuisines in Durango.
+For a small city, you'll find vegan options from a variety of cuisines here.

 If you're planning a trip to Durango, Colorado and you're curious about the vegan options available, keep reading to see what we found.